-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with UK-adopted International Accounting Standards requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's and Company's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant in the financial statements, are disclosed under the 'Critical accounting judgements and key sources of estimation uncertainty' policy on page 36.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant in the financial statements, are disclosed under the 'Critical accounting judgements and key sources of estimation uncertainty' policy on page 29.